ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 15, 0955:**

+For some reason the Registrar's student roster site is down this morning.
+I noticed in the error messages I got from running Lynx that the site uses Adobe Cold Fusion, an early Web development tool that has gone through various new versions.

+For today's trivia item, I'll mention that the original inventor of Cold Fusion was JJ Allaire.
+JJ wrote it as an undergrad and sold it to Microsoft for millions.
+He then became a "serial entrepreneur," founding a series of successful startups.

+A few years ago, JJ decided that the R language needed an IDE, so he developed RStudio, and founded the firm of that name.
+He's an amazing guy (and very nice personally).
+He still loves coding, and spends a lot of his day in that activity, even though he is the CEO.

 **April 15, 0950:**

 My blog post of April 13, 1010 emphasized the need to get a good start on whatever Homework is pending to prepare for a Quiz.